-Why Choose Solstice Over a Summer Camp for Troubled Girls from Colorado?
+Why Choose Solstice Over a Summer Camp for Troubled Girls and assigned female at birth from Colorado?

 Solstice offers our students the best of both worlds.
-While we have a wide range of fun outdoor activities for our girls to partake in, such as hiking, horsemanship and camping, those activities will be used as the foundation in lessons of personal growth, holistic healing, and overcoming trauma and depression.
+While we have a wide range of fun outdoor activities for our girls and assigned female at birth to partake in, such as hiking, horsemanship and camping, those activities will be used as the foundation in lessons of personal growth, holistic healing, and overcoming trauma and depression.

 Solstice is located in Utah, but we help teens from all over the United States.

 Traditional summer camps in Colorado don’t offer the wide range of therapeutic care that Solstice offers its students.
-Along with our outdoor excursions, our girls also benefit from multiple different types of therapy:
+Along with our outdoor excursions, our girls and assigned female at birth also benefit from multiple different types of therapy: